 Show me JUST ONE successful carer you look up to that doesn't have some sort of system to keep things on track.

 That’s because they understand something you may have not known about until today.

 When people look calm from the outside, inside they are putting systems, processes and strategies together to make their life even better.
 But the outsider sees them as the AUTHORITY, the EXPERT, the BEST, someone to aspire too!

 And NO ONE can be the BEST at everything (that includes YOU and ME).
-But anyone CAN be OUTSTANDING at one thing given the right guidance and practice…Carers and Technology
+But anyone CAN be OUTSTANDING at one thing given the right guidance and practice…Take the Carer's Survey

 Have A Read Of These Questions, Which One Resonates The Most For You.

 - Who am I to create a system?

 - What if it's too technical?

 - What if family want to do things the old way and I don't think they will be open to change?